ballock/cfengine-deb-jenkins/README.md

-README for kamailio-deb-jenkins
+README for cfengine-deb-jenkins
 ===============================

-This repository provides configuration and scripts as used by the server for building Debian packages for the [Kamailio project](http://www.kamailio.org/).
+This repository provides configuration and scripts as used by the server for building Debian packages for the [CFEngine3](http://www.cfengine.com/).

+This code is a fork off Kamilio project support setup (https://github.com/sipwise/kamailio-deb-jenkins).
-Development of this setup is sponsored by [Sipwise](http://www.sipwise.com/).
+Development of that setup is sponsored by [Sipwise](http://www.sipwise.com/).

 Involved Software